-We are substantially dependent on the success of SUSTOL and CINVANTI, and if either SUSTOL or CINVANTI do not attain market acceptance by healthcare professionals and patients, our business and results of operations will suffer.
+We are substantially dependent on the success of SUSTOL, CINVANTI and HTX-011, if approved, and if SUSTOL, CINVANTI or HTX-011, if approved, do not attain market acceptance by healthcare professionals and patients, our business and results of operations will suffer.

-The success of our business is substantially dependent on our ability to commercialize our approved products, SUSTOL and CINVANTI.
-Although members of our management team have prior experience launching new drugs, SUSTOL and CINVANTI are the first two products that we have launched.
+The success of our business is substantially dependent on our ability to commercialize our approved products, SUSTOL and CINVANTI, and our other drug product candidate, HTX-011, if approved.
+Although members of our management team have prior experience launching new drugs, SUSTOL and CINVANTI are the first two products that we have launched and, if HTX-011 is approved, it will be the third product that we launch.

-Further, even if our sales organization performs as expected, the revenue that we may receive from the sales of SUSTOL and CINVANTI may be less than anticipated due to factors that are outside of our control.
+Further, even if our sales organization performs as expected, the revenue that we may receive from the sales of SUSTOL, CINVANTI and HTX-011, if approved, may be less than anticipated due to factors that are outside of our control.
 These factors that may affect revenue include:

-- the scope of our approved product labels; - the perception of physicians and other members of the health care community of the safety and efficacy and cost-competitiveness relative to that of competing products; - our ability to maintain successful sales, marketing and educational programs for certain physicians and other health care providers; - our ability to raise patient and physician awareness of CINV associated with AC combination chemotherapy regimens, MEC or HEC and encourage physicians to look for incidence of CINV among patients; - the cost-effectiveness of our products; - acceptance by institutional formulary committees; - patient and physician satisfaction with our products; - the size of the potential market for our products; - our ability to obtain adequate reimbursement from government and third-party payors; - unfavorable publicity concerning our products or similar products; - the introduction, availability and acceptance of competing treatments;
+- the scope of our approved product labels; - the perception of physicians and other members of the health care community of the safety and efficacy and cost-competitiveness relative to that of competing products; - · our ability to maintain successful sales, marketing and educational programs for certain physicians and other health care providers; - our ability to raise patient and physician awareness of CINV associated with AC combination chemotherapy regimens, MEC or HEC and encourage physicians to look for incidence of CINV among patients; - our ability to raise patient and physician awareness of the risks associated with using opioids for postoperative pain management and encourage physicians to consider utilizing a non-opioid alternative; - the cost-effectiveness of our products; - acceptance by institutional formulary committees; - · patient and physician satisfaction with our products; - the size of the potential market for our products; - our ability to obtain adequate reimbursement from government and third-party payors; - unfavorable publicity concerning our products or similar products; - the introduction, availability and acceptance of competing treatments; - adverse event information relating to our products or similar classes of drugs; - product liability litigation alleging injuries relating to the products or similar classes of drugs; - our ability to maintain and defend our patents for SUSTOL, CINVANTI and HTX-011;

-- adverse event information relating to our products or similar classes of drugs; - product liability litigation alleging injuries relating to the products or similar classes of drugs; - our ability to maintain and defend our patents for SUSTOL and CINVANTI; - our ability to continue to have SUSTOL and CINVANTI manufactured at commercial production levels successfully and on a timely basis; - the availability of raw materials necessary to manufacture SUSTOL and CINVANTI; - our ability to access third parties to manufacture and distribute our products on acceptable terms or at all; - regulatory developments related to the manufacture or continued use of our products; - conduct of post-approval study requirements and the results thereof; - the extent and effectiveness of sales and marketing and distribution support for our products; - our competitors' activities, including decisions as to the timing of competing product launches, generic entrants, pricing and discounting; and - any other material adverse developments with respect to the commercialization of our products.
+- · our ability to continue to have SUSTOL and CINVANTI manufactured at commercial production levels successfully and on a timely basis; - our ability to scale up manufacturing of HTX-011 and continue to have HTX-011 manufactured at commercial production levels successfully and on a timely basis; - the availability of raw materials necessary to manufacture SUSTOL, CINVANTI and HTX-011; - our ability to access third parties to manufacture and distribute our products on acceptable terms or at all; - regulatory developments related to the manufacture or continued use of our products; - conduct of post-approval study requirements and the results thereof; - the extent and effectiveness of sales and marketing and distribution support for our products; - our competitors' activities, including decisions as to the timing of competing product launches, generic entrants, pricing and discounting; and - any other material adverse developments with respect to the commercialization of our products.